FerDev12/wc-go/README.md

 - `-l`: Count the number of lines in the input.
 - `-w`: Count the number of words in the input.
 - `-c`: Count the number of characters (bytes) in the input.
+- `-header`: Display a top level header for each column

 > The flags can be used in any given order.
 If no flag is passed then all values are shown.